Guidelines for Foreign Teams

 YOUR TEAM LEADER

-Your ministry team leader is .
-She comes to us from Illinois and is a skilled church secretary with a perfect set-up for the Spanish translation jobs.
-She has offered to serve as our Spanish Translation Ministry Team leader.
+Your ministry team leader is __.
+He comes to us from __ and is a skilled translator with a heart to lead the team.
+He has offered to serve as our Spanish Translation Ministry Team leader.

 LET'S BEGIN!